timofeysie/satisfactory/README.md

 @Output() submit = new EventEmitter<Authenticate>() causes the error "The output property should not be named or renamed as a native event eslint(@angular-eslint/no-output-native)".
 Note this used to be just a warning.

 Creating the lib module with the nx cli.
 Where to put the file?libs\data-models\src\lib\data-models.module.ts

+Replace the file system picture from the New Nx Lib with State folder at gitbook/assets/image%20%2823%29.png.

+Propose putting the unit test and e2e sections at the bottom of their respective steps instead of in unused files.

 ## Original DemoApp Readme